hcientist/OnlinePythonTutor/wishlist.md

 - proactively warn the user when their code is likely too long or runs for too many steps, to nudge them toward either shortening it or using breakpoints (e.g., the Python #break annotation) to cut down on steps
 - IDE-like features like tab completion, code folding, etc.
 - exposing a slider for undo/redo of edits; we already have undo/redo buttons in live help mode, so maybe extend that to always be activated

-## User Input UI

-(Right now we support text-only inputs using `input()` and `raw_input()` for Python, but not for other languages.)

-- running the same code repeatedly with different user inputs without flipping back-and-forth between edit and visualize modes (a unified UI would make this easier too!)
-  - also the complement: if you change your code, be able to re-run it with the same set of user inputs so that you don't need to keep re-entering them
-- in addition to Python `input()` and `raw_input()`, also support command-line arguments via `argv[]` array
-- lots of user demand for C/C++ user inputs (and probably some for other languages too!)
-- support multi-line user inputs in a textarea
-- pressing Enter to submit a user input instead of clicking 'Submit' button
-- non-textual rich input widgets (see [v3 project ideas doc](v3/docs/project-ideas.md) for details):
-  - interactive widget to draw mathematical graphs (e.g., nodes and edges); useful for visualizing graph/tree manipulation algorithms
-  - 2-D canvas where the user can draw points and lines in a coordinate system; useful for visualizing simple computational geometry algorithms
-  - 2-D matrix of numbers or colored blocks for, say, a PacMan world
-  - drag and drop an image; useful for visualizing image manipulation algorithms
-  - text box that represents a file on the filesystem, then I/O calls such as open, read, write, etc. would be intercepted and visualized as iterating (pointing) to the file object one line at a time

 ## Visualizer UI